 Feel right at home as you sample the wines of Terenzi.
-The tasting room, an open floor plan reminiscent of many hillside homes in Hollywood Hills, especially those opening up a patio or veranda with a spectacular view.
-As a result Terenzi’s view encompasses the vineyards and magnificent landscape of the rolling hills of Maremma.
+The tasting room has an open floor plan reminiscent of many hillside homes in Hollywood Hills, especially those opening up a patio or veranda with a spectacular view.
+As a result, Terenzi’s view encompasses the vineyards and magnificent landscape of the rolling hills of Maremma.

 Dining at Terenzi:

 Our group was treated to a delicious Tuscan meal accompanied by the Terenzi wines.
-We were also served a very inviting breakfast with an array of marvelous looking pastries.
-Typically the kitchen is open daily for lunch serving very traditional and local cuisine from the area.
+We were also served an inviting breakfast with an array of marvelous-looking pastries.
+Typically the kitchen is open daily for lunch, serving very traditional and local cuisine from the area.

-The winery was built in 2004 and houses state of the art technology.
+The winery was built in 2004 and houses state-of-the-art technology.
 Terenzi’s first vintage was in 2007.
-The winery boasts receiving from the Gambero Rosso a Tre Bicchieri award the first year they released their Morellino di Scansano.
+The winery boasts of receiving the Gambero Rosso a Tre Bicchieri award the first year they released their Morellino di Scansano.